-Patients with orthopaedic conditions must be referred by their general practitioners either through the Choose and Book system or directly to one of our consultants.
+Patients with orthopaedic conditions must be referred by their general practitioners either through the e-Referrals Service or directly to one of our consultants.

 Patients with complex problems are referred to St George's University Hospitals NHS Foundation Trust by consultants in other hospitals.

 Inpatient beds are located on the fifth floor of St James' Wing.
 The Outpatient and Fracture Clinic is on the ground floor of St James' Wing.
 Fracture Clinics take place on a daily basis in the morning.
 The Day Surgery Unit is a self contained department on the St George's University Hospitals NHS Foundation Trust site.

 The Elective Orthopaedic Centre is located on the Dorking Road, on the Epsom Hospital Site.
 The post code is KT18 7EG and telephone enquiries should be made to 01372 735 800.